-- Don’t waste your money
+- Don’t waste your money.
+The end.

-What the Frick is MeUndies?
+What the frick is MeUndies?

 It’s an underwear subscription service.
 Yeah, you heard me.
 We live in a day and age where lazy people can order underwear over the internet.
-They sell underwear, socks,

 The secret behind the comfort is some magical material called Lenzing Micromodal.
 In their words, “It’s a sustainably sourced, naturally soft fiber that starts with beechwood trees and ends with the most amazing fabric you’ve ever experienced.
 The results have been downright dreamy.”

 I went to their website and was like, “Ok, their underwear is cute.
 I need new underwear.
 That’s kinda cool that I’ll get new undies every month.

-I downsized and switched to bikini; my butt and I excitedly waiting for the new arrival.
-When the bikini showed up, I was so pumped again!
+I downsized and switched to bikini, my butt and I excitedly waiting for the new arrival.
+When the bikini showed up, I was pumped again!
 So soft and so cute!
 There were whittle otters holding hands on my undies!!!
-And then…I put them on.
-And I looked like…

 However, the elastic bands give plenty of “hug” and they’re thin in width.
 For anyone who does not have 8% body fat, you get where I’m going with this.
-All your wobbly bits are allowed to wobble free… In fact, they’re accentuated.
+All your wobbly bits are allowed to wobble free.
+In fact, they’re accentuated.

 Cost and Quality

 This is the part that grinds my gears because I feel like I was ripped off.
-They’re charging $14 for a pair of underwear that looks like fabric bought from the sale’s rack of Joanne’s fabric store.
-You know the ones I’m talking about…They usually consist of really bizarre patterns on
+They’re charging $14 for a pair of underwear that looks like fabric bought from the sale’s rack of Joanne’s fabric store (no offense Joanne’s, you supply my knitting habit so I luff you).

 In addition, these undies don’t last my friends.
 Upon the second or third wash, the previously brilliant and soft fabric pilled up, dulled, and uh…I don’t know how else to put it….became hairy?
 Fuzzy?

 The only good news about MeUndies is that they have a no-hassle cancelation policy.
 All I had to do was go to their website and click a button to cancel.

-This is a big Lana’s nope from the hit TV show Archer.
+This is a big Lana’s NNNNNOOOOPPPEEE!

 Sure they’re cute, and while the fabric lasts (which isn’t very long), they’re extremely comfortable.
 But if you have an ounce of fat on you, these bad boys are gonna accent the hell out of the parts you don’t want emphasis on.
 And unless you’re some weirdo who likes dirty underwear, you’re going to have to wash them, causing them to quickly degrade.